Skip to main content

 How many retaining wall blocks do I need?

-Divide wall face area by the block face area, then add waste.
+Divide wall face area by the visible face area of one block, then add waste.
 Courses can also be checked from wall height divided by block height.

 Does a 4 ft retaining wall need drainage?